benoitsan/BBUncrustifyPlugin-Xcode/README.md

 #### Perform Xcode syntax-aware indenting

-When enabled, the plugin re-indents the code using Xcode. **Avoid to use this feature since it can cause conflicts with the rules defined by the formatter.**
+When enabled, the plugin re-indents the code using Xcode.
+By default, this feature is not selected because it overwrites the indentation performed by the formatter.

 #### Indent whitespace-only lines to code level

 Both ClangFormat and Uncrustify always trim whitespace-only lines.
-When enabled, the plugin re-indents empty lines to code level.
+When enabled, the plugin re-indents empty lines to the code level.
 This option is disabled if "Including Whitespace-only lines" is enabled in Xcode preferences (Xcode Preferences > Text Editing Tab > Editing Panel > While Editing).

 ## Some Objective-C Style Guides